 Theatres at Risk Capacity Building Programme

-Theatres Trust has launched the Theatres at Risk Capacity Building Programme.
+Theatres Trust has launched a second round of the Theatres at Risk Capacity Building Programme, a new fund supported by The Pilgrim Trust, Historic England, and Swire Charitable Trust

 This is not a fund that will support the capital works themselves but is intended to support the groups working with the buildings to commission expert support and acquire the skills and knowledge to push the project forward.